Gordon St. Angelo

-Gordon St. Angelo (June 20, 1927 - October 18, 2011) born in Huntingburg, Indiana, USA was a former Democratic Party State Chairman of the state of Indiana and was a prominent politician during the 1950s, 1960s, and 1970s.
+Gordon St. Angelo (June 20, 1927 – October 18, 2011) born in Huntingburg, Indiana, US was a former Democratic Party State Chairman of the state of Indiana and was a prominent politician during the 1950s, 1960s, and 1970s.

-Gordon was born on June 20, 1927 to George and Lillian (Salat) St. Angelo in Huntingburg, Indiana.
+Gordon St. Angelo was born on June 20, 1927, to George and Lillian (Salat) St. Angelo in Huntingburg, Indiana.
 He served in the Navy at the end of World War II.
 He then attended North Central College, where he was active in student politics.
 He there met his future wife Beatrice Mae Larson, who was from Watertown, South Dakota.
 Gordon became active in Democratic Party politics in 1954.
 He was elected Dubois County Chairman in 1958.
 An early key supporter of then Senator John F. Kennedy, he became 8th District Chairman in 1960.

-St. Angelo worked on two presidential campaigns including holding the position of National Co-Chairman of Humphrey for President Committee.
+St. Angelo worked on two presidential campaigns including holding the position of National Co-chairman of Humphrey for President Committee.
 He was also manager of Roger Branigin's successful campaign for the governorship of Indiana in 1964.
-After managing the campaign of Governor Roger D. Branigan in 1964, Gordon was elected state Democratic Party Chairman, a position he held until 1974.
+After managing the campaign of Governor Roger D. Branigan in 1964, St. Angelo was elected state Democratic Party Chairman, a position he held until 1974.
 His tenure was longer than that of any party chairman in Indiana.
-From 1974 to 1996, he was Vice-President of Community Development for the Lilly Endowment, and during this time was a vocal proponent for the development of free market economies in North and South America.
+From 1974 to 1996, he was vice-president of Community Development for the Lilly Endowment, and during this time was a vocal proponent for the development of free market economies in North and South America.